jonaslomvin/jonaslomvin/README.md

 ## Hi there, I am Jonas 👋🏼

 - SE I am a cloud advisor from Sweden
-- 🐳 I do quite a bunch of containers
 - 🌤 Azure is my datacenter

 ## Currently Learning